-8Electrical connectionBasic safety instructions⚠ WARNINGIncorrect power supply
+8Electrical connectionBasic safety instructions⚠ WARNINGInappropriate power supply

-Danger of explosion in potentially explosive areas if the power supply is incorrect, e.g. if alternating current is used instead of direct current.
+Danger of explosion in potentially explosive areas in case of inappropriate power supply, e.g. if alternating current is used instead of direct current.

 - ▶ Connect the device in accordance with the prescribed supply and signal circuits.
 The applicable regulations can be found in the certificates or on the type plate.